Deadnaut0/Blog-website/README.md

 🌐 **Live site:** https://www.deadnaut.me/

-This repository powers **deadnaut**, a personal cybersecurity field notebook focused on **CTFs, red-team learning, labs, and security experimentation**.
+This repository powers **Deadnaut**, a personal cybersecurity field notebook focused on **CTFs, red-team learning, labs, and security experimentation**.

 This is not a marketing blog.
 It’s **proof of work**.